AD7ZJ/GsmSwitch/README.md

 # SMS Controlled Switch using a raspberry pi

 This code interacts with a SIM7600 4g module using AT commands over the serial port.
 It uses the module to send and receive text messages for the purpose of controlling one more more switches.
-I use this to turn a preheater on and off for my airplane, but it probably has other uses too :-)
+I use this to turn a preheater on and off for my airplane, but it probably has other uses too :-) It started out for a SIM900 module which stopped working when TMobile shut down their 2g network.
+The AT commands are pretty much the same for both though.

 ## Setup

-Install python 3.
-It will need the following modules intalled as well:
+On a raspian minimal image, install the following modules:
 ```
 apt install python3
 apt install python3-serial